The Olympus AF-10 & AF-10 Super Review – Good Budget Option?

 I wouldn’t get this camera if I wanted really good quality film pictures, if I wanted to take portraits, landscape photography or anything remotely professional.

-What Kind Of Film Should I Use With It?
+What Kind Of Film Should You Use?

 This one is slightly complicated and that’s mainly due to the fact that the highest shutter speed for the Olympus AF-10 Is 1/360s.
 Due to this fact, if you use high ISO film with the AF-10 then it’s possible that your picture would be overexposed!